fall2021-csc510-group40/citatron-5000/README.md

 # Citatron 5000 Bot Installation
 1. Clone the Citatron 5000 Repository
-2. From the root directory run: `docker-compose up –build`
+2. From the root directory run: `docker-compose up --build`
 3. **ADD CONFIG INFO HERE**

 # Working with the Citatron 5000 API